 From the beginning, The Mercury News, San Jose State University, Dow Jones News Fund and California Chicano News Media Association have committed professional talent and resources to train students in journalism for a two-week period each summer.

 Mosaic began as a residential program, with students staying in San Jose State dorms.
 More recently, it converted to a commuter program and refocused in serving South Bay students.

-With a 4-to-1 student-instructor ratio, and with a 2-to-1 student-adult ratio, Mosaic offers personalized instruction and guidance from Mercury News reporters, photographers and alumni, assisted by Mosaic alumni.
+With a 3-to-1 student-instructor ratio, and a nearly 1-to-1 student-adult ratio, Mosaic offers personalized instruction and guidance from Mercury News reporters, photographers and alumni, assisted by Mosaic alumni.
 In two weeks students produce a print newspaper and a news website.

 Mosaic has trained hundreds of high school students, many of whom became professionals in traditional and new media.
-Mosaic alumni have gone on to work at the San Jose Mercury News, San Francisco Chronicle, NBC-KNTV 11, Los Angeles Times, Atlanta Journal Constitution, Minneapolis Star Tribune, Washington Post, Yahoo Sports, and other media outlets.
-Mosaic alumni also have gone on to successful careers in law, academia, high tech, education, non-profits and government.
+Mosaic alumni have gone on to work at the Mercury News, San Francisco Chronicle, NBC-KNTV 11, Los Angeles Times, Atlanta Journal Constitution, Minneapolis Star Tribune, Washington Post, Yahoo Sports, and other media outlets.
+Mosaic alumni also have created successful careers in law, academia, high tech, education, non-profits and government.